 - Assess the quality and quantity of LGBTQ materials available to students

-- Assess the willingness of career centers to host or attend LGBTQ & Ally career conferences
+- Assess the willingness of career centers to host or attend LGBTQ and Ally career conferences

-Currently UW Oshkosh holds a Gold+ status.
+- Currently UW Oshkosh holds a Gold+ status.
 We are in the process of submitting our 3rd recertification.
 With our certification status our students and staff are allowed to access Out for Work’s Career Library for free.
-If you’d like to check out the resources available there please call Career Services at 920-424-2181 for the access code.
+If you’d like to check out the resources available there please call Career & Professional development at (920) 424-2181 for the access code.